BBC-Esq/PyQt6-PDF-Viewer/README.md

+# PyQt6 PDF Viewer
-### Simple PDF viewer made with PyQt6.
+Simple PDF viewer made with PyQt6.
 Scoured the Internet and for days and finally found a way to do it so I'm posting it here!
 Check out my other repository if you want to use Pyside6 instead.

 # Installation